-No threatened or migratory fauna were recorded in the study area during the field survey, however, it should be noted that targeted surveys were not conducted as part of the field survey.
+No threatened or migratory fauna were recorded in the subject area during the site inspection, however, it should be noted that targeted surveys were not conducted as part of the site inspection.

-A total of 86 threatened or migratory fauna listed on the BC and/or EPBC Act were identified as subject species in this assessment (Appendix 1 - Likelihood of occurrence).
+A total of 86 threatened or migratory fauna listed on the BC and/or EPBC Act were identified as subject species in this assessment (Appendix 1).
 This list was derived from the database searches outlined in Section 2.1.
-From this list of subject species, a total of four species are considered to have a 'High' or 'Moderate' likelihood of occurrence: Pteropus poliocephalus (Grey-headed Flying-fox) Miniopterus australis (Little Bentwing-bat), Varanus rosenbergi (Rosenberg's Goanna) and Ninox strenua (Powerful Owl) with the remaining species given a 'Low' or 'No' likelihood of occurrence (Table 3, Appendix 1 - Likelihood of occurrence).
+From this list of subject species, a total of four species are considered to have a 'High' or 'Moderate' likelihood of occurrence: Pteropus poliocephalus (Grey-headed Flying-fox) Miniopterus australis (Little Bentwing-bat), Varanus rosenbergi (Rosenberg's Goanna) and Ninox strenua (Powerful Owl).
+The remaining species were given a 'Low' or 'No' likelihood of occurrence (Table 3, Appendix 1).

-The Grey-headed Flying-fox, Rosenberg's Goanna and the Powerful Owl all identified with a moderate potential to occur within the study area, as relatively mobile species which would have negligible amounts of foraging habitat impacted by this project.
-Same applies to the Little Bentwing-bat identified as a high potential to occur within the study area but is relatively mobile species which would have negligible amounts of foraging habitat impacted by this project.
-Following field survey, the study area supports highly disturbed scattered canopy trees, no mid-storey and minimal ground cover species.
+The Grey-headed Flying-fox, Rosenberg's Goanna and the Powerful Owl all identified with a moderate potential to occur within the subject area, as relatively mobile species which would have negligible amounts of foraging habitat impacted by the proposed works.
+The Little Bentwing-bat identified as a high potential to occur within the subject area but is also a relatively mobile species which would have negligible amounts of foraging habitat impacted by the proposed works.
+The subject area supports three canopy trees, no mid-storey and minimal ground cover species, none of which are limiting or important habitat for the above-mentioned threatened species.